oniony/TMSU/README.md

   * The VFS no longer lists files alongside the tag directories under `tags`.
     Instead there are `files` directories at each level, within which you can find the file set.
-  * The VFS will now list tags that are already on the path.
-This allows a tag to be repeated with different values, e.g. tags/color/=red/color/=blue.
   * Symbolic links are now followed by default.
 This means that if you tag a symbolic link, the target file is tagged instead.
 To instruct TMSU to not follow symbolic links (previous behaviour) use the new --no-dereference